zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 Input for this Test Case:
 * The label of the domain name (zone) to be tested ("child zone").
+* The IANA [List of Root Servers] ("root name servers").
 * The fact if the test type is undelegated test ("undelegate test") or not ("normal test").

 ### Ordered description of steps to be taken to execute the test case

-1. The domain to be tested is assumed to be apex of a zone with the same name, the *child zone*.

-2. If the zone to be tested is the root zone ("."):
+1. If the *child zone* is the root zone ("."):
    1. The parent zone is set to the root zone (".") and the zone to be tested is assumed to exist.
       Emit the message *[ROOT_HAS_NO_PARENT]*.
    2. Exit the steps.

-3. A recursive lookup for the SOA record of the *child zone* with the RD bit unset starting from the root zone is done to find the parent zone.
+2. A recursive lookup for the SOA record of the *child zone* with the RD bit unset starting from the root zone, using *root name servers*, is done to find the parent zone.

+3. In every step register all name server addresses to next zone until the parent zone (to the *child zone*) has been reached.

 4. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested *child zone*: